ton-community/ton-docs/docs/learn/glossary.md

 ### Full Node

-**Full Node** — a computer on the TON blockchain that synchronizes and copies the entire TON blockchain.
+**Full Node** — a computer on TON Blockchain that synchronizes and copies the entire TON Blockchain.

 ### FunC